 AKDN / Mikhail Romanyuk

-UCA’s School of Professional and Continuing Education (SPCE) learning centre in Tekeli, Kazakhstan opened in 2003.
-It is equipped with state-of-the-art learning technologies, two computer laboratories, four classrooms and a 17,305-volume library.
-The School has become a leading provider of adult and continuing education, reaching over 19,000 learners in Kazakhstan.
+UCA’s School of Professional and Continuing Education (SPCE) in Tekeli, Kazakhstan opened in 2006.
+It is equipped with state-of-the-art learning technologies, a computer laboratory, four classrooms and a 17,305-volume library.
+The School has become a leading provider of adult and continuing education, reaching over 22,500 learners in Kazakhstan.

 SPCE is a leading provider of post-secondary, short-cycle education in Central Asia.
 It gives young people and adults professional and vocational qualifications that improve employment and income-generating opportunities.